fullon-labs/flon-core/tests/PerformanceHarness/README.md

 The `TransactionGeneratorsLauncher` provides a means to easily calculate and spawn the number of transaction generator instances to generate a given target TPS, distributing generation load between the instances in a fair manner such that the aggregate load meets the requested test load.

-The `log_reader.py` support script is used primarily to analyze `fonod` log files to glean information about generated blocks and transactions within those blocks after a test has concluded.
+The `log_reader.py` support script is used primarily to analyze `funod` log files to glean information about generated blocks and transactions within those blocks after a test has concluded.
 This information is used to produce the performance test report.

 # Getting Started
 ## Prerequisites